 A privacy impact assessment (PIA) is a tool used to determine whether privacy risks may be present in new or existing initiatives that involve personal information for administrative purposes.

-No PIAs were completed during the reporting period.
+No new privacy impact assessments were undertaken by the CMH during the reporting period.